Policy and Procedure #407.0 Accessibility

 1. Procedure Statement

-This procedure outlines how the Board carries out its responsibility to create, provide, and receive accessible information and communications for persons with disabilities through compliance with the Information and Communications Standards of the AODA.
+This procedure outlines how the Board carries out its responsibility to create, provide, and receive accessible information and communications for individuals with disabilities through compliance with the Information and Communications Standards of the AODA.

 2. Application